stackrev/articles/k8s_firststeps/readme.md

 Note that 3 replicas of our webapp are in the cluster.
 Since we have multiple pods serving the same app, we cannot use a direct NodePort anymore, we will need a **loadbalancer**.

-Luckily for us we have a loadbalancer deployment file right here (note the app name and labels it will affect):
+Good for us that we have a loadbalancer *service.yaml *file right here (note the app name and labels it will affect):
 ```yaml
 apiVersion: v1
 kind: Service